310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 If you plan on learning from us, come back inside.
 We’d be in hot water too if you ended up collapsing.

 Chi~chan-senpai would get furious with me.
-I saw him angry like that once, and it was seriously terrifying.
+I saw him angry like that only once, and it was seriously terrifying.
 {% endbubble %}

 {% bubble Midori curious %}